Good Hotel Guide Review

 5. 1 on ground floor in courtyard annexe.

-lounge, restaurant, free Wi-Fi in reception, in-room TV (terrestrial), small garden and patio, restaurant wheelchair accessible.
+lounge, restaurant, in-room TV (terrestrial), small garden and patio, only restaurant wheelchair accessible.

 B&B doubles from £120.
 7-course tasting menu £85.